 How a Pandemic Can Help You Socialize Your Adventure Puppy

-Story and Photos Contributed by dog trainer and Ruffwear Ambassador Maria Christina Schultz
+Photos Contributed by dog trainer and Ruffwear Ambassador Maria Christina Schultz

 I knew last fall that if Bodie’s training was where I wanted it to be, I could add another female to our pack again.
 I really wanted Bodie to have a buddy similar in age, so they could join me and keep up with each other on our adventures.
 I also missed having a best gal to pal around with!

 I’m so excited to introduce Willow!
 She’s incredibly sweet, adventurous, and well-mannered, and she’s already keeping “wild child” Bodie in line.

 Was I worried about getting my next puppy during the pandemic due to the limitations placed on socializing?
 Nope, not at all!
 Believe it or not, interaction is not required to properly socialize a puppy.
 This is even more true for an adventure dog in the making.
 A puppy can learn a lot about the world by just seeing it, noting it, and moving on.

 Here’s my theory on socializing puppies and how I’ve incorporated it into what I’ve been doing with Willow for the past few weeks.

 Basically, socializing is the act of making someone behave in a way that is acceptable to their society.
 Most people think that socializing a dog means letting their pups play and interact with other dogs.
 While this is true and, in most cases, a good idea, it’s only one piece of the socializing puzzle.
 In order to be confident and navigate the human landscape, a dog, preferably between the ages of eight and twelve weeks, needs to be constantly exposed to a variety of sights, sounds, people, environments, and situations.